msoos/cav2025/README.md

 ```
 cd /home/vboxuser/run
 ./create_graphs.py --proj
+[.. examine output and eps ..]
 ./create_graphs.py --unproj
+[.. examine output and eps ..]
 ./create_graphs.py --all
+[.. examine output and eps ..]
 ./create_graphs.py --ganak
+[.. examine output and eps ..]
 ./create_graphs.py --numbers
+[.. examine output ..]
+./create_graphs.py --example
+[.. examine output ..]
 ```

 To get the tables and graphs, as before.
 The `--example` will always work, as we always add the file `mc2023_track3_149.cnf` to the set.

+Some graphs and data will not get generated in case you have assigned too little time or too few instances, and e.g. nothing actually terminated, or everything ran out of memory, etc. Empty data make for bad graphs.

 # A note on version numbers
 During the running of the experiments, we ran with two different Ganak